mrmartin/kydy/README.md

 # Political Posters Platform 🗳️

 A modern web application for uploading, sharing, and rating political posters and campaign materials.
-Built with Next.js, Supabase, and Vercel Blob storage.
+Built with Next.js, Supabase, and local file storage.

 **🇨🇿 Fully localized in Czech** - All user interface text, forms, and messages are in Czech language, designed for Czech users and political content.